w3c/epub-tests/README.md

 [how to contribute](https://w3c.github.io/epub-tests/contributing).

 The current, tested EPUB 3 version is [EPUB 3.4](https://www.w3.org/TR/epub-overview-34).
 Because this version is backward compatible with earlier versions, most of these tests are also valid for earlier versions.
 Each test is assigned a `version` value, denoting the EPUB revision where the test has been added in as shown on the [test table](https://w3c.github.io/epub-tests/)

+Note that the current setup is based on release 3.4 of the EPUB 3 specification.
+See the separate [NewVersion.md](generate/NewVersion.md) file for the steps to follow to update the repository for a new version of the EPUB 3 specification.